stefaneidelloth/treezjs/doc/installation/jupyterLabInstallation.md

 )

-## Install bower
-The javascript dependencies of treez are managed with [bower](https://bower.io/).
-Download and install node.js from https://nodejs.org as a prerequisite and then install bower with the package manager of nodejs, using following console command:

->npm install -g bower

 ## Install javascript dependencies

 * Open a console window (Press keys Win + R, enter "cmd" and click OK)